fenago/tableau-intermediate/lab-guides/md/Lab_11.md

-In this recipe, we learned how to utilize R facility within Tableau.
+In this lab, we learned how to utilize R facility within Tableau.
 If you have some experience with R, you might notice that the syntax looks pretty standard with an exception at the beginning and at the end.
 Actually, the R syntax is wrapped, so that Tableau can be used to